 Today, employees have many questions — whether they feel comfortable asking them or not.
 More than ever, business owners and benefits managers need to understand their employee population’s needs as well as find ways to educate employees about benefit options.

 A top concern of employees is health insurance.
-The marketplace is flooded with plan types and a financial advisor can really help employers deconstruct the details.
+The marketplace is flooded with plan types and a financial professional can really help employers deconstruct the details.

 In general, traditional health plans have higher premiums and fuller coverages, and vary in terms of coverage for in-network versus out-of-network providers.